TCGTalk Logo

 The Short Answer

 Mega Evolution (ME01) is a set where the gap between retail and market pricing matters enormously.
-At Singapore retail (~SGD $6.50/pack), EV is 1.10× — mildly positive.
-At secondary market prices, all three formats are significantly negative EV: the market box at ~$284 costs $83 more than the mathematical break-even of $201.
+At Singapore retail (~SGD $6.50/pack), EV is 1.11× — mildly positive.
+At secondary market prices, all three formats are significantly negative EV: the market box at ~$307.98 costs over $100 more than the mathematical break-even of $202.33, returning only 0.66×.

 ProductRetail Price (USD)Market Price (USD)Expected Card ValueReturn at RetailVerdict

 The market premium explained: ME01 is the debut set of the Mega Evolution series and features the most iconic Mega Pokémon — Mega Gardevoir, Mega Lucario, Mega Venusaur.
-Market box prices (~$284) reflect collector demand for the set's prestige characters.
-This premium significantly erodes opening value.
-Opening at market prices is a 0.71× return on the box — you should expect to recoup about 71 cents in card value for every dollar spent.
+Market box prices (~$307.98) reflect collector demand for the set's prestige characters, and have climbed further above break-even this cycle.
+This premium severely erodes opening value.
+Opening at market prices is a 0.66× return on the box — you should expect to recoup only about 66 cents in card value for every dollar spent.

 Card Prices by Rarity